 - Proof of vehicle registration

-- Vehicle insurance: Insurance must be in your name.
-Commercial policy not required.
+- Vehicle insurance: Insurance must be in your name and name must be legible.

 HST & Taxes